omdxp/react-native-help-create/README.md

 # Functionalities

+- Works inside projects initialized with expo or react native cli.
-- Create navigations with all types (stack, drawer or tab).
+- Create and delete navigations with all types (stack, drawer or tab).
 - Delete entire folder that combines screens or components.
 - Delete multiple screens and components.
 - Create multiple screens and components to a specific folder if needed.